aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-notes-slides/add-a-notes-slide/_index.md

         // Prepare notes for the slide.
         NotesSlide notesSlide = new NotesSlide();
-        notesSlide.setText("Tell about our company.");
+        notesSlide.setText("Start with our company.");

-        // Update the notes for the first slide.
+        // Create the notes for the second slide.
-        NotesSlide currentNotesSlide = slidesApi.updateNotesSlide("MyPresentation.pptx", 1, notesSlide, null, "MyFolder", null);
+        NotesSlide currentNotesSlide = slidesApi.createNotesSlide("MyPresentation.pptx", 2, notesSlide, null, "MyFolder", null);

         // Print the resource reference for the notes slide.
         System.out.println(currentNotesSlide.getSelfUri().getHref());